7908837174/draft-ietf-rats-corim-kallal/draft-ietf-rats-corim.md

 * `tagged-pkix-base64-key-type`: PEM encoded SubjectPublicKeyInfo.
   Defined in {{Section 13 of -pkix-text}}.

-* `tagged-pkix-base64-cert-type`: PEM encoded X.509 public key certificate.
+* `tagged-pkix-base64-cert-type`: PEM encoded PKIX public key certificate.
   Defined in {{Section 5 of -pkix-text}}.

-* `tagged-pkix-base64-cert-path-type`: X.509 certificate chain created by the
-  concatenation of as many PEM encoded X.509 certificates as needed.
+* `tagged-pkix-base64-cert-path-type`: PKIX certificate chain created by the concatenation of as many PEM encoded PKIX certificates as needed.
 The certificates MUST be concatenated in order so that each directly certifies the one preceding.

 * `tagged-cose-key-type`: CBOR encoded COSE_Key or COSE_KeySet.
   Defined in {{Section 7 of -cose}}.

-* `tagged-pkix-asn1der-cert-type`: a `bstr` of ASN.1 DER encoded X.509 public key certificate.
+* `tagged-pkix-asn1der-cert-type`: a `bstr` of ASN.1 DER encoded PKIX public key certificate.
   Defined in {{Section 4 of -pkix-cert}}.

 A cryptographic key digest can be one of the following formats: